FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Frontier/Details/Differences-From-Fhevm.md

 ---
-sidebar_position: 1
+sidebar_position: 2
+title: 🔀 Differences From Fhevm
 ---

-# 🔀 Differences From Fhevm

 You might be familiar with fhevm, which is a fork of the Ethereum Virtual Machine that supports homomorphic encryption by Zama.

-As the FHE blockchain ecosystem evolves, so will the number of ways that similar actions can be achieved.
+While Fhenix uses a similar FHE technology, it does not use fhevm.
+Still, the two are similar in many ways.
+If you are familiar with one, the other should be easy to pick up.

 In this page, we try and document the differences users that are familiar with fhevm should be aware of.

 ## Differences